NLarsen15/OTSO/README.md

 This is a base release for the tool and bugs are to be expected.
 I ask the community to please inform me of any bugs they may encounter or provide solutions that can be added to the base code of OTSO.

-OTSO works on Windows, Linux and MAc OS.
+OTSO works on Windows, Linux and Mac OS.
 Instructions for installing OTSO on each of these are located below.

 ## Installation